PawelLipski/docker-ci-blog/blog.md

 After including the `apk del` and `rm` commands, and squeezing the installations and removals into the same layer, the resulting image shrinks to around 150-250MB, depending on the exact git and Python version.
-This makes caching the images (covered in one of the next chapters) far less space-consuming.
+This makes caching the images far less space-consuming.

 As a side note, if you're curious how I figured out which files (`git-fast-import`, `git-http-backend` etc.) to remove from /usr/local/libexec/git-core/, take a look at [dive](https://github.com/wagoodman/dive), an excellent TUI tool for inspecting files residing within each layer of a Docker image.